malin-as/hanami-sequel/README.md

   of 1st February 2018 at 15:39:30 (if a migration file starting with this value is found).

+#### Seed the database

+    $ hanami sequel seed

+This command will look up your models for `Hanami:Sequel:Seed` class methods used to import constants into your tables.
+If an error occurs, the whole `seed` operation will be rolled back.

 #### Drop the database

     $ hanami sequel drop